sh51/haskell-calculus-solver/Solution.md

 The data-types can be found in DataTypes.hs.

 # 2
-First off all Step and Calculation are both functors, fmapping a function to a Step applies that function to the wrapped expression fmapping a function to a Calculation basically applys it to all expressions in th calculation.
+First of all Step and Calculation are both functors, fmapping a function to a Step applies that function to the wrapped expression fmapping a function to a Calculation basically applys it to all expressions in th calculation.

 pure indicates the default context for Calculation is an empty list (of Step).